sr3dna/androme/README.md

-## chrome-mobile-layouts
+## chrome android layout

 This program can convert moderately complex HTML pages into the standard XML layouts for Android.
-ConstraintLayout or RelativeLayout for positional views are generated based on your preference. iOS and Xamarin Forms can also be supported on request once the Android version is stable.
-Ideally it will be hosted inside a Chrome browser plugin.
+ConstraintLayout or RelativeLayout for positional views are generated based on your preference. iOS and Xamarin Forms can also be supported once the Android version is stable.
+Ideally it will be hosted inside a Chrome extension or WYSIWYG HTML editor.
 Currently the XML structure can be imported into your Android projects as a foundation for your layout design.

 These settings are available in layout.js to customize your desired XML structure.